Centre for Molecular and Nanomedical Sciences

 • Regeneration and Stem cell Biology Lab: To develop organoid model for understanding the molecular mechanism of regeneration for testing preclinical drug candidates.

-• Ex-vivo organ culture, regeneration augmentation, stem cells regulation, apoptotic induced compensatory proliferation, photobiology and molecular docking studies.
+• Molecular Biology and Stem Cell Research Lab: Ex-vivo organ culture, regeneration augmentation, stem cells regulation, apoptotic induced compensatory proliferation, photobiology and molecular docking studies.

 • Neuroscience Lab: Exploring neural stem cell-based therapy and developing disease models, particularly cerebral organoids for neurodegenerative disorders.